zxdvd/blog/content/postgres/replica: publication and subscription.md

 Above sql will fetch missing tables from master side and start to sync newly added tables.

+### change logs
+postgres 13
+- now you can add partitioned tables to publication, then all partitions (include future partitions) are added
+- supports `publish_via_partition_root` option, if enabled, changes on partitions will be published on partitioned table which means that the replication side can use a non-partitioned table to subscribe

 ### FAQ
 What happens if I remove a subscribed table on replication side and add it again?